openstack/ansible-collections-openstack/README.md

         volume_size: 75
 ```

-Or you can add full namepsace and collecton name in the `collections` element:
+Or you can add full namespace and collecton name in the `collections` element:

 ```yaml
 ---